falconandrea/falconandrea/README.md

 - **Careguru** – Platform connecting caregivers with families
   Built as a real-world product, from MVP to public release.
-  Tech stack: Laravel, PostgreSQL, Docker, Tailwind CSS, NextJS
+  Tech stack: Laravel, PostgreSQL, Docker, Tailwind CSS, NextJS.
   Status: Live (January 2026)
   👉 https://careguru.io

 - **Appunti dal Giappone** – Travel blog about Japan
   A content-driven website where I publish guides, tips, and personal notes about traveling in Japan.
   Built with Astro for performance and simplicity.
   Status: Live (January 2026)
   👉 https://appuntidalgiappone.it